taocpp/taopq/doc/Connection.md

 You can check a connection's status by calling the `is_open()`-method.
 It return `true` when the connection is still open and usable, and `false` otherwise, i.e. if the connection is in a failed state.
 For further details, check the documentation for the underlying [`PQstatus()`](https://www.postgresql.org/docs/current/libpq-status.html)-function provided by `libpq`.

+## Underlying Connection Pointer

+If you need to access the underlying raw connection pointer from `libpq`, you can call the `underlying_raw_ptr()`-method.

+## Error Messages

+You can retrieve the last error message (if applicable) by calling the `error_message()`-method.
+When taoPQ throws an exception this is usually done internally and the message is part of the exception's `what()` message.

 Copyright (c) 2021 Daniel Frey and Dr. Colin Hirsch